-- The Transportation and Pavement Engineering concentration focuses on the safety and efficiency moving people and goods.
+- The Transportation and Pavement Engineering concentration focuses on safely and efficiency moving people and goods.
 This includes planning, design, operations, rehabilitation and maintenance of all types of transportation facilities, including highways and streets, mass transit systems, railroads, airfields, and ports and harbors.

 The Civil Engineering program offers both thesis and non-thesis options for the Master